juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Order the Christmas special offer of 2014

-1. Observe the JavaScript console while submitting the text `';` via the _Search_ field.
+1. Open http://localhost:3000/#/search and reload the page with `F5` while observing the _Network_ tab in your browser's DevTools
+2. Recognize the `GET` request <http://localhost:3000/rest/product/search?q=> which returns the product data
+3. Submit `';` as `q` via <http://localhost:3000/rest/product/search?q=';>
-2. The `error` object contains the full SQL statement used for search for products.
+4. The `error` object contains the full SQL statement used for search for products.

    ![SQL search query in JavaScript error](img/search_error-js_console.png)
-3. Its `AND deletedAt IS NULL`-part is what is hiding the Christmas product we seek.
+5. Its `AND deletedAt IS NULL`-part is what is hiding the Christmas product we seek.
-4. Searching for `'--` results in a `SQLITE_ERROR: syntax error` on the JavaScript console.
+6. Using `'--` for `q` results in a `SQLITE_ERROR: syntax error`.
 This is due to two (now unbalanced) parenthesis in the query.
-5. Searching for `'))--` fixes the syntax and successfully lists all products, including the (logically deleted) Christmas offer.
+7. Using `'))--` for `q` fixes the syntax and successfully retrieves all products, including the (logically deleted) Christmas offer.
+8. Go back to http://localhost:3000/#/search and log in as any user.
-6. Add any regular product other than the _Christmas Super-Surprise-Box (2014 Edition)_ into you shopping basket to prevent problems at checkout later.
+9. Add any regular product other than the _Christmas Super-Surprise-Box (2014 Edition)_ into you shopping basket to prevent problems at checkout later.
+Memorize your `BasketId` value in the request payload.
-7. Add at least one _Christmas Super-Surprise-Box (2014 Edition)_ to
-   your shopping basket.
+10. Submit a `POST` request to <http://localhost:3000/api/BasketItems>
+   with
+   * `{"BasketId": "<Your Basket ID>", "ProductId": 10, "quantity": 1}` as body
+   * and `application/json` as `Content-Type`
-8. Click _Checkout_ on the _Your Basket_ page to solve the challenge.
+11. Click _Checkout_ on the _Your Basket_ page to solve the challenge.

 ### Use a deprecated B2B interface that was not properly shut down